 Just as we were about to leave, we noticed a path leading towards what we assumed would be the ocean.
-I was a bit frightened, so I let Chris lead the way.
-Yes, I was a little chicken.
-So sue me.
-The entire vibe of Sam Lord’s Castle creeped me out.
+I was a bit nervous, so I let Chris lead the way.

 My favorite thing about this?
-The tire swing.
+The tire swing…and this sign.

 Of all of the places I’ve seen in my travels, I have to say that Sam Lords Castle in Barbados was one of the most interesting.

 I can’t wait to go back and do a little more exploring!